 While he says he is a bad manager, Anthony is still the best in the tutoring business.
 According to his website, he averages an increase of 430 points on the SAT and 7.8 points in the ACT for each of his students.
 He’s so good that the wealthy elite in the U.S. hire him to tutor their children- and at a minimum of 14 one and a half hour sessions that cost $1500 each, you definitely have to be wealthy to afford him.
 Even more, he makes all of this tutoring over Skype.

 Anthony, like many of today’s most successful entrepreneurs, started small when he was a freshman in college.
-He quickly realized he wasn’t a good employee and found it difficult to work under other teaching methods, so he set out to tutor for himself, not only perfecting his skills to be the best but also learning first hand how to manage his own business by finding what worked and what didn’t.
+After checking out some Jeff Lerner reviews, he quickly realized he wasn’t a good employee and found it difficult to work under other teaching methods, so he set out to tutor for himself, not only perfecting his skills to be the best but also learning first hand how to manage his own business by finding what worked and what didn’t.
 Now, he is literally the best in the country, and what he’s learned along the way is fascinating.

 We had the pleasure of catching up with Anthony over email where he explains how he operates his company without employees, details an interesting mindset that every business owner should adopt, and gives great advice to entrepreneurs looking to start a business in college.